 That amp was filthy, but now it's all cleaned up and ready to take to a jam, which I did.
 I thought the Pacer sounded okay enough for a $20 amp, but wow - I sure wasn't prepared for all the rave reviews it got.
 Here's a couple examples: "Your new amp sounds horrible!"
 "That's the loudest piece of sh*t I ever heard!", and my favorite: "I never thought I'd say this, but suddenly your tone really sucks!"

 Well okay, the people have spoken.
 But the Pacer isn't really a crappy amp, it's just me not knowing how to use it.
 I've played exclusively through tube amplifiers for so long, maybe I've become overly dependent on the natural compression and singing sustain that comes with glowing hot vacuum bottles in a cranked tube amp.
-But whatever, John was right: suddenly, my tone really did suck.
+But whatever, they were right: suddenly, my tone really did suck.

 As a reality check, over the next week I played through the Pacer at home for hours, and it sounded not great but good enough.
 The problem was that in a band situation, I didn't sound good playing through it.
 At the next jam, I used a Fender Blues Junior, and all was good again.
 Oh well, I ended up with a great sounding speaker, and that's why I bought the amp in the first place.